 After Placement of Dental Implants

-Do not disturb the wound.
+After dental implant surgery, do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
-Theremay be a metal healing abutment protruding through the gingival (gum) tissue; please do not touch or attempt to manipulate this abutment.
+There will be a metal healing abutment protruding through the gingival (gum) tissue.

 Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad with firm, constantpressuredirectly on thebleeding wound for 30 minutes.
-If bleeding continues please call for further instructions.
+Excessive bleeding (your mouth fills rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
+If bleeding continues profusely, please call for further instructions.